Mike Commodore: Playing career

 He was a member of the 2007 Canadian IIHF World Championship team that won gold in a 4–2 win against Finland in Moscow.

 On February 11, 2008, Commodore was dealt to the Ottawa Senators along with Cory Stillman from Carolina for Joe Corvo and Patrick Eaves.

 Commodore was signed as an unrestricted free agent by the Columbus Blue Jackets on July 1, 2008 to a five-year contract worth $18.75 million.
-He scored five goals as well as adding 19 assists during his first season in Columbus that saw the Blue Jackets appear in their first ever Stanley Cup Playoff series against the Detroit Red Wings, who won in a sweep.
+He scored five goals as well as adding 19 assists during his first season in Columbus that saw the Blue Jackets appear in their first ever Stanley Cup Playoff series against the Detroit Red Wings, which Detroit won in a 4-0 sweep.
 Commodore recorded 18 penalty minutes during the series.

 Commodore cleared waivers on January 17, 2011, and was assigned to the Springfield Falcons of the AHL.

 The Detroit Red Wings signed Commodore to a one-year contract worth $1 million on July 1, 2011.
 After signing, Commodore was offered to pick his own jersey number, which incited several Internet petitions to suggest the number 64, in reference to the Commodore 64.
 The idea was supported by both the team and Commodore himself, but he decided against it.

 On February 27, 2012, Commodore was traded to the Tampa Bay Lightning for a conditional seventh-round draft pick after playing only 17 games for Detroit.

 With the 2012 NHL lockout affecting his free agent status, Commodore was signed to a professional try-out contract midway into the 2012–13 season on November 20, 2012.
 He was released on January 23, 2013.

 Commodore played in the Kontinental Hockey League during the 2013–14 season.

 Personal

 Commodore has a brother, Matt, who also briefly played junior hockey with the Alberta Junior Hockey League Fort Saskatchewan Traders during the 2000-01 season.
 Politically, Commodore opposes Prime Minister Justin Trudeau.
 In particular, Commodore has been critical of Trudeau's handling of the COVID-19 pandemic and Trudeau's economic policy.

+As of 2017, Commodore occasionally worked as an Uber driver.